Extra-Creativity/OpenGLFramework/README.md

 ## Annoucement

+We've finished our work on v1.3!

+1. We add documents at `examples/Docs`.
+The first document is [BlinnPhong.md](./examples/Docs/BlinnPhong.md) and we recommend you to read them thoroughly.
-1. Currently, you can see `examples/complex-examples/SoftShadow-Advanced` to see PCSS implemented by our framework.
+2. You can see `examples/complex-examples/SoftShadow-Advanced` to see PCSS, VSSM implemented by our framework; `examples/NormalMap.cpp` to see dynamic vertex attributes, which surpasses many other frameworks.
-2. We're forging ahead for v1.3, where we'll dramatically refactor the code.
-There may be great breaking on APIs and docs to make it more convenient for users.
+3. For all update information, see update information for [v1.3](#Latest).

 ## Table of Contents